Human-AI Collaboration and Explainability for 2D/3D Registration Quality Assurance: Discussion and Conclusion

-In addition, in our study, we used a 2mm threshold to define successful registration.
+In addition, we used a 2mm threshold to define successful registration.
 However, it is important to note that the clinically acceptable margin can be highly application-specific, for example, in spine procedures where required accuracy ranges from 0.0mm to 3.8mm~\cite{rampersaud2001accuracy}.
-Consequently, performance metrics for registration verification may vary if different thresholds are chosen for different anatomical regions or clinical contexts.
+Thus, performance metrics -- and ultimately, conclusions -- may shift based on clinical thresholds chosen for different anatomy or tasks, underscoring the need for adaptable standards in evaluating surgical registration systems.

 Several avenues remain open for future exploration.
 First, the interaction between human operators and XAI was relatively static in our study.
 Future work could incorporate iterative or conversational interfaces, where operators can query the AI on uncertain areas for real-time feedback.
 Second, adopting gaze tracking~\cite{cho2024misjudging} and other physiological or behavioral signals could offer deeper insights into how operators detect misalignments or interpret AI explanations.
-Third, a wider array of algorithmic solutions should be explored to ensure robust performance in diverse clinical conditions.
-Finally, although our preliminary user study provided valuable insights for iterative design, more extensive user evaluations with varied participant demographics will be essential.
+Third, a wider array of algorithmic solutions should be explored to ensure robust performance in diverse clinical conditions

 Overall, our findings highlight the dual need for accurate models and well-designed explanations and interactions that truly support human judgment in safety-critical contexts.
 As surgical technologies continue to advance, it remains essential to pursue a human-centered perspective, ensuring they augment rather than supplant the expertise and accountability of the operating room team.